stuartellis/stuartellis-site-hugo/content/articles/python-modern-practices.md

 Use a formatting tool with a plugin to your editor, so that your code is automatically formatted to a consistent style.

-[Black](https://black.readthedocs.io/en/stable/) has been adopted by the Python Software Foundation, to become their code formatting tool.
-It formats Python code to a style that follows the [PEP 8](https://www.python.org/dev/peps/pep-0008/) standard.
+[Black](https://black.readthedocs.io/en/stable/) is being adopted by the Python Software Foundation and other projects.
+It formats Python code to a style that follows the [PEP 8](https://www.python.org/dev/peps/pep-0008/) standard, but allows longer line lengths.
 Use Black for new projects.

 # Language Syntax